Mervetafrali/QuizGame/README.md

 ## 1. Introduction
-In this project show us to how to implement js sdk game service to Cordova platform.
+This project show us to how to implement game service.

 ## 2. Installation Guide